Connecting Through Windows Firewall

 Resetting the firewall settings will enable the firewall—regardless of the platform.

-Windows Server 2003 and Windows XP: Windows Firewall is not available.
+Windows Server 2003: Windows Firewall is not available.
 Use Internet Connection Firewall.

 When obtaining data from a remote computer, WMI must establish a DCOM connection from Computer A (the local computer) to Computer B (the remote computer)—this is shown in the diagram as Connection 1.
 To establish this connection, both Windows Firewall and DCOM on Computer B must be configured appropriately.
 The configuration must be done locally on Computer B either by changing the Group Policy settings, by executing NETSH commands, or by executing a script locally.
 Windows Firewall does not support any remote configuration.
 The following sections describe how to configure Connection 1 and Connection 2 using NETSH commands and the Group Policy editor.
 For more information about configuring the connections with a script, see http://www.microsoft.com/technet/community/columns/scripts/sg1104.mspx#EJAA.

 The following diagram shows the relationship of WMI, the Windows Firewall, and DCOM when a script or another WMI client makes an asynchronous call to obtain data from WMI.
 Synchronous and semisynchronous calls only make Connection 1.
 Connection 2 occurs only with asynchronous calls.
 If the script or application made an asynchronous call, Connection 2 from Computer B to Computer A delivers the results.
 This delivery is the callback to the sink.
 When possible, semisynchronous calls should be made instead of asynchronous calls.
 The performance of semisynchronous calls is almost as good as asynchronous calls and semisynchronous calls are more secure.